epheo/shaddock/README.md

 > python py-devstack.py start

-SupervisorD ensure all the different process are running?

-This script will start the containers and inject all the necessary information.
+This script will start the containers (and inject all the necessary information?).
 It will also create default tenants & users as well as run some basic tests.
-To change passwords etc, update the fabfile.py
+To change passwords etc.

 > **TODO:**
 > - HiPache for the high availability